Learning Math: Number and Operations

 In this video segment, Donna and Susan contemplate the relationships between different sets of numbers in the real number system.
 They discuss the operations and how different operations require them to expand the number sets they’re using.
 Watch this segment after you’ve completed Problems A1-A3.

-If you are using a VCR, you can find this segment on the session video approximately 4 minutes and 7 seconds after the Annenberg Media logo.
+You can find this segment on the session video approximately 4 minutes and 7 seconds after the Annenberg Media logo.

 These diagrams are known as Venn diagrams.
 To learn more about Venn diagrams, go to Learning Math: Number and Operations, Session 6, and Learning Math: Geometry, Session 3, Part B: Game.